antixenoinitiative/axiwiki/engineering.md

 ## Selenium and Thargoid Barnacles
 Selenium is (ironically) the most difficult material to farm since it only drops from Grade 2 resource nodes.
 There are multiple ways to collect it however, albeit slightly slower.
 The best way is brain trees, which can be farmed similar to crystal shards.
 Brain trees for selenium can be found at **Kappa-1 Volantis, B 3 F A** and **HR 3230, 3 A A**.

-Thargoid Barnacles can provide a good source of selenoum as well, as breaking the spikes most commonly drops G1-G2 materials, but locating the correct barnacle may be tricky.
+Thargoid Barnacles can provide a good source of selenium as well, as breaking the spikes most commonly drops G1-G2 materials, but locating the correct barnacle may be tricky.
 You can use this spreadsheet compiled by CMDR Panpiper to find the correct sites.
 Look for Allripe Barnacles with Selenium present on the planet.
 Additionally relogging will cause the spikes to reappear, which means you can repeatedly farm the same site.

 For more information on barnacles, check out [Panpipers's Pleiades Survivor Guide to Barnacles and More](https://docs.google.com/spreadsheets/d/1giHvc1SISUcD7BPKjlbutkuwPrWQwHuSxnBwQ3MPQME/edit#gid=0)